Rintrium/ioBroker.selverf/README.md

 ## selverf adapter for ioBroker

-Verbindung zu Selve Geräten mittels USB-Gateway
+Connection with Selve actuators and sensors through USB-Gateway

 ### WIP
 * Refactored parts of the code and added more comments
+* Implemented more states for commeo actuators
 ### 0.1.0 (2021-07-10)
 * First implementation of commeo actuators